-Romanian-Style Hot Spinach Dip made with only 5 main ingredients and served with a poached egg, a delicious and healthy recipe for every occasion.
+Romanian-Style Creamed Spinach with milk and served with a poached egg, a delicious and healthy recipe for every occasion.
 It can be served as a starter or even a nice brunch.
-Ready in less than 5 minutes, this dip is such a treat!
+Ready in less than 5 minutes, and super easy to make, this dip is such a treat!

 Whether you are looking for some appetizers to feed a crowd or just some nice bites to go with your bbq, dips are just perfect no matter the occasion.